 Kimberly Norris is equal parts tech geek and farm girl.
 She strives to connect people and technology in tangible ways, applying principles from her garden, like sustainability and simplicity, to develop the most fruitful online experience.

 As a front-end web developer, she has a passion for writing great code and a desire for filling the web with functional and beautiful pages.
 With more than a decade of experience designing and coding websites, she has grown with the industry from those first hand-coded tables to powerful, dynamic, HTML5 sites.
-She specializes in WordPress themes and leveraging new technologies to bring her clients’ technical goals to life.
+She specializes in WordPress themes and leveraging new technologies.

 Before starting her own proprietorship, Kimberly, a graphic design and communications graduate, received the American Scholastic Press Association (ASPA) award for best magazine in Art and Photography for her editing work on Facets.
 She worked for six years as a Marketing Director for RE BackOffice, creating advertising and website solutions for some of the largest commercial real estate companies in the world including CB Richard Ellis, Sotheby’s International Realty, and Coldwell Banker Commercial.

-Outside of the online community, Kimberly, a life-long adventurer, enjoys planting in her organic vegetable garden, reading suspense fiction, and Alpine skiing.
+Outside of the online community, Kimberly, a life-long adventurer, enjoys planting in her organic vegetable garden, reading suspense fiction, and swing dancing.